AdobeDocs/campaign-classic.en/help/production/using/upgrading.md

   nlserver6-v7                    x86_64        XXXX.0.0-1                 @commandline         63 M
   ```

+  >[!IMPORTANT]
+  >
-  If you read `Removing:` instead of `Upgrading:`, cancel the command.
+  >If you read `Removing:` instead of `Upgrading:`, cancel the command.
 There are probably some errors (listed above) that explains the removal.
 In such case, correct those errors by updating / installing the listed missing dependencies and then try to run the command again.

 * DEB based distribution (Debian)